2002 Pontiac Sunfire

 The Pontiac Sunfire is agile and easy to drive.
 It comes in two-door coupe and four-door body styles and starts at a retail price $14,565.

 For 2002, the Sunfire offers as optional GM’s new 2.2-liter Ecotec engine, designed to offer quieter operation and improved efficiency; it replaces last year’s more powerful 2.4-liter engine.

-The coupes are more fun, but the SE Sedan offers more practicality with a roomier back seat and a larger trunk.
+Pontiac Sunfire is available as a four-door sedan or two-door coupe.
+The sedan is available in only one trim level, SE ($15,275).
+Coupes are available in two models, SE ($14,565) and GT ($17,030).
+The coupes are more fun, but the sedan offers more practicality with a roomier back seat and a larger trunk.

-Overall, the Pontiac Sunfire offers a sportier look than the mechanically similar Chevy Cavalier.
+The sedan provides the practicality of four doors, allowing access the back seat while the coupe has sportier styling.
+Either way, the Sunfire offers a sportier look than the mechanically similar Chevy Cavalier.

 A leather-wrapped steering wheel, shift knob and parking brake handle are standard on GT models.
 Radio and HVAC controls are angled toward the driver.
 The steering wheel can be equipped with convenient stereo controls that reduce the driver’s need to take his or her eyes off the road.
-The cloth on the SE’s seats and door trim provide a vibrant appearance.
+The cloth on the SE’s seats and door trim looks vibrant.